Ernest Blackburn

 Robert Ernest Blackburn (23 April 1893 – 13 July 1964) was an English football player and manager.

 Career

 Playing career

-Born in Crawshawbooth, Blackburn played as a full back for Loveclough, Manchester Youth Club, The Army, Aston Villa and Bradford City.
+Born in Crawshawbooth on the edge of the Pennines in England, Blackburn played as a full back for Loveclough, Manchester Youth Club, The Army, Aston Villa and Bradford City.
 For Aston Villa, he made 32 appearances in the Football League; he also made 1 FA Cup appearance.
 For Bradford City, he made 40 appearances in the Football League; he also made 2 FA Cup appearances.

 Management career

 After retiring as a player, Blackburn became a trainer at Accrington Stanley in May 1924.
 He later managed Wrexham, Hull City and Tranmere Rovers.